-199. Over the MTEF period 2013/14-2015/16, the departments has been able to successfully coordinate the preparation of County Strategic and Development Plans and the budget estimates of revenue and expenditure of the county for the four financial years to 2016/2017 to operationalize them; adopt the Integrated Financial Management System (IFMIS) and introduce the e-procurement to ensure government procurement practices are easily monitored and adhered to; train staff through the development of a system for AGPO (Access to Government Procurement Online) for the special groups and this was implemented at Huduma Centre.

-- 200. To facilitate fiscal operations of the County Government, the department was able to put up a building block for the County Treasury; renovate the County Planning Unit at Homa Bay; procure 21No.motor vehicles for CEC members and Chief Officers; and restructure functions of the department to enhance efficiency and service delivery. - 201.
-For 2017/18 going forward, the subsector will direct its focus on providing overall policy direction for socio-economic transformation; enhancing coordination and implementation of programs in the CIDP; and enhancing economic management and ensure financial resources are managed prudently.
-Major services/outputs to be provided under MTEF budget 2017/18 for the sub sector will include developing necessary plans and credible and effective budgets, operationalizing and cascading IFMIS, facilitating internal audit and internal control processes, generating all the necessary financial reports, facilitating participatory monitoring and evaluation and involvement of all stakeholders, developing and implementing a raft of financial incentives, creating vehicles and funds for public investment establishing and operationalizing the external resources unit, facilitating better inspections and follow ups on internal resources, training of revenue staff and developing necessary Bills. - 202.
+- 211. Over the MTEF period 2013/14-2015/16, the departments has been able to successfully coordinate the preparation of County Strategic and Development Plans and the budget estimates of revenue and expenditure of the county for the four financial years to 2016/2017 to operationalize them; adopt the Integrated Financial Management System (IFMIS) and introduce the e-procurement to ensure government procurement practices are easily monitored and adhered to; train staff through the development of a system for AGPO (Access to Government Procurement Online) for the special groups and this was implemented at Huduma Centre. - 212.
+To facilitate fiscal operations of the County Government, the department was able to put up a building block for the County Treasury; renovate the County Planning Unit at Homa Bay; procure 21No.motor vehicles for CEC members and Chief Officers; and restructure functions of the department to enhance efficiency and service delivery. - policy direction for socio-economic transformation; enhancing coordination and implementation of programs in the CIDP; and enhancing economic management and ensure financial resources are managed prudently.
+Major services/outputs to be provided under MTEF budget 2017/18 for the sub sector will include developing necessary plans and credible and effective budgets, operationalizing and cascading IFMIS, facilitating internal audit and internal control processes, generating all the necessary financial reports, facilitating participatory monitoring and evaluation and involvement of all stakeholders, developing and implementing a raft of financial incentives, creating vehicles and funds for public investment establishing and operationalizing the external resources unit, facilitating better inspections and follow ups on internal resources, training of revenue staff and developing necessary Bills. - 214.
 To enable it fulfill its mandate and implement its programs, the sub sector has been allocated KSh.
 377.9 million, KSh.
 405.4 million and KSh.
 488.6 million for the financial years 2017/2018, 2018/2019 and 2019/2020 respectively.
 Recurrent expenditure allocation is KSh.
-329.0 million, KSh.
-289.0 million and KSh.
-312.0 million for FYs 2017/18, 2018/19 and 2019/20 respectively, whereas development estimates for the same period is KSh.
+289.0 million, KSh.
+312.0 million and KSh.
+363.6 million for FYs 2017/18, 2018/19 and 2019/20 respectively, whereas development estimates for the same period is KSh.
 89.0 million, KSh.
 93.4 million, and KSh.
 125.0 million.